 As a volunteer Big Brother for twenty years and now a “Big Brother Emeritus,” Chris donates a portion of all book sales to Big Brothers Big Sisters of Southern Minnesota.
 During the golf season in Minnesota, he works on perfecting his golf game.
 It’s an impossible dream but also a good excuse to get out of the office.
 He lives in southern Minnesota with his wife and golf clubs.

-What sort of books do I read? (you might wonder)
+What sort of books do I read? (you might wonder) It’s a good way to find out more about me.

 Check these out: MY picks as the best debut mystery-suspense-thrillers